 Kurth cautioned that while people with migraine with aura have an increased risk, it does not mean that everyone with migraine with aura will have a heart attack or stroke.
 He said people with migraine with aura can reduce their risk in the same ways others can, such as not smoking, keeping blood pressure low and weight down and exercising.”Migraine with Aura May Lead to Heart Attack, Blood Clots for Women

 That is pretty nuts, eh?
 That after high blood pressure migraine with aura is the second strongest contributor to risk of heart attack and strokes?
 There is a history of heart disease on my mother’s side I believe so that is one thing to consider for me.
 Plus I smoke still.
-My blood pressure however is low normal… or so low I’m amazed I’m alive.
+My blood pressure, however, is low normal… or so low I’m amazed I’m alive.
 So that’s one good thing.
 Weight is a tricky one.
-Currently I am in the normal range, but medication changes can bump me easily back into overweight and with hypothyrodism it is a bitch to lose it, given it is a bitch to even exercise.
+Currently, I am in the normal range, but medication changes can bump me easily back into overweight and with hypothyroidism, it is a bitch to lose it, given it is a bitch to even exercise.
 Smoking would definitely be something to quit… I just have a hard time when I have no pain management.
 When I can get a handle on the pain to some degree then I’ll have to kick that habit.

 Either way, if you have migraine with aura that’s something you cannot change and if you have a family history of heart disease and strokes, also something you cannot change.
 These things are just facts that make us aware of things we might want to take preventative measures.